Private55/Eth-Drain-Bot/README.md

 Download zip and extract.
 Only file you have to run in terminal is bot.js after you set the below parameters.

+Make sure you download all the packages using pip install.

+This needs "pip install ethers"

 This is the same bot that is being sold by @dummydu and on youtube @techaddict https://www.youtube.com/watch?v=5AkLogdCNMQ

 You MUST know the privatekey of the wallet you want to drain.